docker/getting-started/docs/tutorial/updating-our-app/index.md

 ### Removing a container using the CLI

-1. Get the ID of the container by using the `docker ps` command.
+1. Get the ID or container name of the container by using the `docker ps` command.

     ```bash
     docker ps